Giftbit/currencyapi/docs/drop-in-gift-cards.md

 ## Quickstart
 Lightrail's Drop-in Gift Card solution makes it easy to offer gift cards to your customers.
-Integrating into Lightrail is an easy process that can be completed in no more than a few days.
+Integrating into Lightrail is an easy process that can be completed in no more than a few hours.

 The solution is component based, using elements generated from our client-side library Lightrail UI.
 When your customers receive a gift card, they can easily redeem and apply the gift card value to their account.